jabariim-design/Will-the-Customer-Accept-the-Coupon-/README.md

 Conclusion:
 The analysis shows that customers are most likely to accept coupons when the offer matches both their existing habits and their current trip context.
 The strongest coupon strategies are behavior-based targeting for niche offers like Bar and Coffee House, while broader convenience-based offers can be distributed more widely.

+Drivers who accepted bar coupons were more likely to already have lifestyles and routines that aligned with going to bars.
+In particular, acceptance appears higher among people who visit bars more than once a month, are in more flexible social situations such as traveling with friends or partners rather than children, and are not constrained by urgent trip purposes.

+Acceptance also seems higher among younger drivers and among drivers whose spending patterns suggest they are more responsive to lower-cost dining and promotional offers.
+Overall, I hypothesize that bar coupon acceptance is strongest when the offer matches both the driver’s usual habits and the immediate social and travel context.

 Author:
 Jabari Martin